axeltidemann/load_forecasting/README.md

   year =         2015}
 ```

 Because of data property issues, we can only publish two datasets: GEFCOM 2012 and BCHydro.
 They are in the data.zip file.
 You will have to arrange the path to these data files accordingly in the source code.
-For installation instructions, see the getting_started.pdf.
+For installation instructions, see getting_started.pdf.